metal/metal-examples/soy-component/simple/README.md

 A simple modal component built with soy templates.

+The code has lots of comments explaining how everything works.

 This example was created using [generator-metal](https://www.npmjs.com/package/generator-metal) for the boilerplate.
 Auto-generated gulp tasks are used for building/testing and other processes, since **generator-metal** uses [gulp-metal](https://www.npmjs.com/package/gulp-metal) automatically.

 ## Setup